 1. World of Tanks

-This free-to-play classic is an arcade-style vehicular battler, with all the big guns, big explosions, and frenetic armour brawling you could hope for.
+Free-to-play classic World of Tanks is a massive, vehicular battler, with all the big guns, big explosions, and frenetic armour brawling you could hope for.
 Pick a tank, and plunge into fast-paced skirmishes, as you nip about gallic fields and tight urban landscapes, blasting shells at enemies in competitive, instant action battles.

 Although World of Tanks isn’t the most serious of simulations, it’s not all dumb shooting.
 You’ll have to carefully angle your cannon to pierce the armour of opposing tanks, and tactically manoeuvre around the battlefield to flank and pincer enemies.
 Dive in for a quick gunfight if that’s your thing, or learn its gameplay intricacies to rise up the leaderboards.